LafeLabs/thing/README.md

 ## Scrolls

-Create a new scroll, edit it, paste it, share it, let other edit
+Create a new scroll, edit it, paste it, share it, let other edit, how to do math papers, link to srs scroll

 ## maps